 Planning applications for rabbit meat farms

-Rutland, Amersham and Cornwall all saw applications for new rabbit meat farms, from a company with several farms across the UK.
-Although many of us are appalled by these applications, and there was a huge support for the petitions that were launched to oppose them, the only way to effectively block applications like this is to raise objections not on welfare grounds, but in line with planning policy.
+Rutland, Amersham and Cornwall all saw applications for new rabbit meat farms from a company with several farms across the UK.
+Although many of us are appalled by these applications, and there was huge support for the petitions that were launched to oppose them, the only way to effectively block applications like this is to raise objections not on welfare grounds but in line with planning policy.

 Applications that do not meet local or national planning policy frameworks are likely to be rejected, so we know that in order to have the best chance of stopping the applications, we need to lodge objections based on these planning policies.
 To do this, we employed the services of a specialist planning consultant, who allowed us to successfully block an application from the same company when they wanted to build a farm in Lincolnshire some years back.
-Because our charitable remit covers pet rabbits, and not rabbits that are farmed for meat, we were unable to use monies raised by the charity, and had to put a call out to raise funds for this specific purpose.
+Because our charitable remit covers pet rabbits and not rabbits that are farmed for meat, we could not use the charity’s money and had to put a call out to raise funds for this specific purpose.
 What a fantastic bunch of supporters you all are!
-We raised what we needed in under 24 hours and your support meant that we were able to lodge solid objections to all three applications.
+We raised what we needed in under 24 hours, and your support meant we could lodge solid objections to all three applications.

 Rabbits on TV

 Rabbits are always in the spotlight at Easter, and some TV features are better than others.
 This year we have dealt with the debacle of the rabbits on the Alan Titchmarch show, as well as the terribly misjudged ‘Kitkat Big Bunny Hutch’.
 As always, in response to our concerns, the usual soundbite of ‘welfare is a priority’ was trotted out, but we were not convinced.
 Even if the welfare of the on-set rabbits has been assured, the overall message given to viewers is the problem.